-Brunch on Saturdays and Sundays from 10:30am-2:30pm is a nice addition to this walkable neighborhood, between the waterfront and downtown, that used to have brunch at Fine Line Bistro and Maxie's Supper Club, and briefly during summers in the back yard at the Westy.
+Brunch on Sundays from 10:30am-2:30pm is a nice addition to this walkable neighborhood, between the waterfront and downtown, that used to have brunch at Fine Line Bistro and Maxie's Supper Club, and briefly during summers in the back yard at the Westy.
 Felicia's first tried brunch on Black Friday a few years ago, and opened for weekly brunch on Sundays just over two years ago.

 Start off with a cupcake of the day.
 When we first tried brunch, we had a choice of lemon cupcake with a vegan frosting, or Guinness cupcake with Irish creme frosting.
 (It happened to be on St. Patrick's Day.)
 The cupcake selection and creativity level have grown, with frequent vegan and gluten-free choices, and the caramel-glazed sticky buns are a nice treat, as well.